-This is my tenth year as a faculty member in the math department at Colorado State University.
+This is my 12th year as a faculty member in the math department at Colorado State University.

 Sandcastles, treehouses, watercolors, social action theater, bicycle paths near rivers, train and subway rides, sunlight on brick rowhouses, dark chocolate,

 the NY public library, climbing in the Gunks, hiking in wild basin, going to the zoo with my kids.